SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 General User Goals

--Users expect the site to have a clear purpose so that they can understand what it is intended for upon entering.
+- Users expect the site to have a clear purpose so that they can understand what it is intended for upon entering.

--Users want to easily navigate the site and find the desired content quickly and easily.
+- Users want to easily navigate the site and find the desired content quickly and easily.

--Users expect the site to be responsive across all devices.
+- Users expect the site to be responsive across all devices.

--Users want to have the option to contact the site owner to have their questions/requests answered.
+- Users want to have the option to contact the site owner to have their questions/requests answered.

 Sign in/Signup Module.

--Register easily and being able to login immediately after registration.
+- Register easily and being able to login immediately after registration.

--View/Edit personal details on their profile after having logged in.
+- View/Edit personal details on their profile after having logged in.

 User Action Module